 As you can see, this back wall is far from pretty.
 In fact, it’s down right UGLY!
 So, what do we do when there’s an eyesore in your backyard?
 Call attention to it, of course!
-Ok, maybe that’s not what everyone does but it’s what we did when we added an Outdoor Folding Bar Shelf just under the window and it was the best idea ever.
+Ok, maybe that’s not what everyone does.
+It’s what we did when we added an Outdoor Folding Bar Shelf just under the window and it was the best idea ever.

 Because we had that horrendous wire pipe running through the center of our wall, we had secure the brackets to small wood planks that pushed them flush with the pipe.
 A pretty annoying extra step but I can’t complain too much since it’s nice to have electricity and all!
-At this point, all we had to do was screw a previously measured and cut piece of wood to the top of the brackets to complete the shelf.
+At this point, all we had to do was screw a cut piece of wood to the top of the brackets to complete the Outdoor Folding Bar Shelf.

 Next step was to cut and adhere “The Good Life” to the shelf face.
-I used contact paper and a Silhouette to create the words but I’m kinda wishing I had invested in quality removable vinyl.
+I used contact paper and a Cricut machine to create the words.
+I’m wishing I had invested in quality removable vinyl though.
 I guess contact paper from the 70’s that you may have picked up in a garage sale loses it’s adhesiveness over time.
 It was a total bummer to work with!
-Here’s the Silhouette file if anyone is interested:

-Once the cut-out letters were in place (which took so much longer than it should have on account of my disco era contact paper!), all I had to do was start applying RECLAIM paint to the surface and allow to dry before adding the second coat.
+Once the cut-out letters were in place, all I had to do was start applying RECLAIM paint to the surface and allow to dry before adding the second coat.
 This was my first time working with the paint and can I just say what a dream it was?
 Honestly, I’m the absolute worst at painting large pieces.
 I just get so distracted and usually start sloping paint on, hoping that it’ll dry evenly (which it never does!)

 RECLAIM is my new best friend!
-It rolled onto the wood surface wonderfully easy and since the colorant they use is super fine, it’ll resist fading in the hot southwest sun.
+It rolled onto the wood surface wonderfully easy.
+Since the colorant they use is super fine, it’ll resist fading in the hot southwest sun.
 Plus it’s eco-friendly, low VOC, and water based.
 There isn’t anything this paint doesn’t have!

-After the two coats of paint were dry, all you have to do is nerve-wrackingly remove the vinyl cut-outs to reveal your gorgeous work of art!
+After the two coats of paint were dry, all you have to do is remove the vinyl cut-outs to reveal your gorgeous work of art!
 Or in my case, reveal all the spots where my crazy old contact paper didn’t stick to the wood enough.
-Oh well, I’m just hoping that most people who get close enough will be serving themselves a drink (or two or three or four!) and more than likely, won’t even notice the slight mistakes.
+I’m just hoping that most people who get close enough to the Outdoor Folding Bar Shelf won’t look closely.
+More than likely, won’t even notice the slight mistakes.

 I can’t wait to put my Outdoor Folding Bar Shelf to good use during the Summer!
-It’ll be a great way to keep adult beverages away from little hands and since it’s right by my kitchen window, I won’t even have to go outside to serve from it.
-This idea has been something I’ve wanted to do since moving in and I couldn’t be happier about finally getting it done!
+It’ll be a great way to keep adult beverages away from little hands.
+Since it’s right below my kitchen window, I won’t even have to go outside to serve from it.
+This idea has been something I’ve wanted to do since moving in.
+I couldn’t be happier about finally getting it done!